anjalee-kulasinghe/portfolio-project2-quiz-saga/README.md

 ### Acknowledgements
 * Inspirational support from [Trivia_Quiz](https://constantinadrian.github.io/Trivia_Quiz/index.html#categories) project.
-* The the Code Institute tutor support team for helping me with the correct guidance.
+* The the Code Institute c for helping me with the correct guidance.
 * Last but not the least, my mentor, Medale Oluwafemi, for his invaluable guidance.